 Regular and systematic monitoring and controlling of the budget assures that project resources will last during the life of the project so that the project's goals and objectives can be achieved.
-Budget monitoring on grants is completed by the Grants Department, department heads and the county accountant.
+The Grants Department, department heads and the county accountant complete budget monitoring on grants.

 - 1. Know the grant budget thoroughly amounts and categories of expenditures. - 2.
-Monitor budget expenditures on a monthly basis.
+Monitor budget expenditures monthly.
 Determine acceptability or unacceptability for untimely variances. - 3.
 Take corrective action if necessary: - Exceeding Budget Allocation: Reduce expenses, request additional funds to cover shortages or transfer extra funds from another budget category to cover the shortfall.
 All of this requires prior approval from funder. - Under spending Budget Allocation: Return unspent funds to funder, request transfer of excess funds in one budget category into another budget category.
-Don't dump money at the last minute in order to spend it. - 4.
+Do not dump money at the last minute in order to spend it. - 4.
 Most funders will not accept a variance of more than ten percent 10% without an explanation. - 5.
-Work with Grants Department to monitor receipt of revenues on a monthly basis. - 6.
+Work with the Grants Department to monitor receipt of revenues on a monthly basis. - 6.
 Verify that revenues are appropriate.
 Note excessive revenues/under revenues in comparison to the amount of funds left in the grant award by checking the general ledger. - 7.
-Take corrective action if necessary. - 8.
-Excessive Revenues Verify with treasurer to determine if revenues were placed in wrong line item account.
-If not, consult with funder to determine if funds were inadvertently sent by check or electronic deposit. - 9.
+Take corrective action if necessary.

+- 8. Excessive Revenues Verify with treasurer to determine if revenues were placed in the wrong line-item account.
+If not, consult with the funder to determine if funds were inadvertently sent by check or electronic deposit. - 9.
 Under Revenues Verify with funder that checks were sent or electronic deposit made.